Saw-YanLinOo/Saw-YanLinOo.github.io/README.md

 # flutter_web_deploy

-A new Flutter project.
+Testing flutter web with CI/CD pipeline

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a testing for flutter web to be responsive and adative.
+Deploy on github page with github action.
+In flutter web, load stating page need to wait.
+While lading flutter module, show initial animation css.
+You can check this https://yanyanucstt.github.io/#/

 A few resources to get you started if this is your first Flutter project: